neume-network/strategies/readme.md

 ## purpose

-The goal of this repository and the overall idea of separating music-os-core's source from its strategies, is to allow any type of music platform to quickly define their on-chain schema - allowing them to re-use music-os-core to index and distribute their and other platform's music ecosystem.
+The goal of this repository and the overall idea of separating neume-network-core's source from its strategies, is to allow any type of music platform to quickly define their on-chain schema - allowing them to re-use neume-network-core to index and distribute their and other platform's music ecosystem.

 ## work-in-progress